Vernon Coaker: Political positions

 Coaker supports the modernisation of the UK Trident missile system, and Britain's membership of NATO.
 He supports the multilateral disarmament of nuclear weapons.
 Coaker belongs to the Labour Friends of Israel lobby group.

-Shortly after being appointed Minister for Drugs and Crime Reduction in the May 2006 reshuffle, he revealed to the Coventry Evening Telegraph that he had had "one or two puffs" of cannabis as a student but did not enjoy it.
+Shortly after being appointed minister for drugs and crime reduction in the May 2006 reshuffle, he revealed to the Coventry Evening Telegraph that he had had "one or two puffs" of cannabis as a student but did not enjoy it.
 His admission was made during a nationwide tour to evaluate the effectiveness of the government's drugs strategy.

 He also supports people taking part in shooting sports and angling.

 In January 2010, Coaker apologised for remarks that misled MPs.
 He had earlier told MPs that 70 police officers were hurt as a result of a global warming protest at Kingsnorth power station.
 In fact there were only 12 injuries that were legally reportable with just four of those involving contact with another person.
 The remaining eight injuries included "wasp sting", an injury while "sitting in a car", and an officer succumbing "to sun and heat".
 There were 68 injuries in total with the rest being treated by first-aiders at the scene.
 The whole operation had involved more than 1,000 officers.

 Personal life

-He married Jacqueline Heaton on 23 December 1978 in Basford; the couple have a daughter and a son.
+Coaker married Jacqueline Heaton on 23 December 1978 in Basford in Nottingham; the couple have a daughter and a son.
 He supports Tottenham Hotspur.
 His wife, who is a teacher, was a town councillor in Cotgrave, where they live in the district of Rushcliffe.